Bronislava Nijinska: Working style as described by others

-Based in Los Angeles, from 1940
+Studios in Los Angeles, from 1940

 After the start in 1939 of World War II in Europe, Nijinska and her family moved to New York in that October, then to Los Angeles in 1940.
 "Bronislava Nijinska did not understand Americans, or they her.
 She was almost deaf by the time she reached the United States, and life (exile, her brother's madness, her son's death) had let her down badly."

 Yet she continued as a ballet mistress and guest choreographer, work that continued into the 1960s (see section above).
 In Los Angeles she began to teach ballet in a private studio, and she opened her own school in 1941.
 Her daughter Irina Nijinska would run the school in her absence.
 Bronislava became a citizen of the United States in 1949.

 Teaching dance

 Throughout her career, starting earlier than her 1919 'L'Ecolé de Mouvement' in Kiev, Nijinska had taught dance.
 A ballet role to her colleagues she'd demonstrate, or to the cast her newly created choreographies.
 In 1922 she had started teaching at Ballets Russes, taking over from Enrico Cecchetti.
 Among her earlier students: Serge Lifar in revolutionary Kiev; Anton Dolin, Lydia Sokolova, Frederick Ashton, Alicia Markova, Irina Baronova, David Lichine in interwar Europe; Lucia Chase in New York.
 Her auditions in the 1930s were conducted in the form of a short class.

 In 1935 rehearsals for Les Cent Baisers, choreographer Nijinska coached the youthful Irina Baronova in her leading role as the Princess.
 Already relatively widely experienced in ballet performance, Baronova was developing rapidly into a modern classical ballerina.
 According to author Vicente García-Márquez, however, Nijinska was key.

 Working with Nijinska was a turning point in her artistic growth.
 Before she had never had the opportunity for careful dissection of her roles.
 Nijinska's approach ... gave the sixteen-year-old Baronova the self-awareness she needed to probe into herself and bring forth her full potential.

 In New York Nijinska was invited to come teach in Hollywood.
 She eventually opened her own ballet studio there in 1941.
 Required to travel afar to pursue her choreographic work, she frequently left her daughter Irina Nijinska in charge.
 At her Hollywood studio (soon relocated to Beverly Hills), students included the prima ballerinas Maria Tallchief and Marjorie Tallchief (sisters), as well as Cyd Charisse, and later Allegra Kent.